Privacy-Preserving Constrained Domain Generalization via Gradient Alignment: Conclusion

 \section{Conclusion}

-In this paper, we focus on the domain generalization problem for medical imaging classification under the constraint of privacy-preserving settings.
+In this paper, we focus on the domain generalization problem under the constraint of privacy-preserving settings.
 In particular, motivated by the theory of kernel embedding on the neural kernel tangent space, we propose a novel gradient aggregation method, which can better extract the shareable information among the data from multiple local servers.
-Experimental results on two challenging tasks, namely skin lesion classification and spinal cord gray matter segmentation, validate the effectiveness of our proposed method.
+We perform experimental studies on various challenging datasets coming from WIDLS and Domainbed benchmarks for classification and regression.
+The results justify the effectiveness of our proposed method.